Alfresco/alfresco-ng2-components/docs/core/pipes/full-name.pipe.md

 # [Full name pipe](../../../lib/core/src/lib/pipes/full-name.pipe.ts "Defined in full-name.pipe.ts")

-Joins the first and last name properties from a [`UserProcessModel`](../../core/models/user-process.model.md) object into a single string.
+Joins the first and last name properties from the `UserLike` object into a single string.

 ## Basic Usage